dominicap/auto-tune/README.md

 With that out of the way usage is as follows:

-    $ autotune --album 'album name' --artist 'artist name' --directory 'album directory path' [options]
+    $ autotune --album 'album name' --artist 'artist name' --directory 'album directory' [options]

 With the options being:

-    - --deluxe -> Enable this option if the album being tagged happens to be the deluxe or exclusive version.
+* --deluxe - Enable this option if the album being tagged happens to be the deluxe or exclusive version.

-    - --clean -> Enable this option if the album being tagged happens to be the clean version.
+* --clean - Enable this option if the album being tagged happens to be the clean version.

-    - --single -> Enable this option if the album being tagged happens to be a single.
+* --single - Enable this option if the album being tagged happens to be a single.

-For more information run `$ autotune` or `$ autotune --help` to view in detail options and shortcuts provided.
+For more information run `autotune` or `autotune --help` to view in detail options and shortcuts provided.

 Please note the package is in its early stages and might have issues with some albums.
 Please consider making a copy of your music before using the package.